builders/builders-vue/contents/journal/a-new-synthesis.md

 ---
 title: "A New Synthesis"
-link: "journal/a-new-synthesis"
-cover: ""
+subtitle: "The past century has been marked by division.
+We need a new synthesis."
 description: "The past century has been marked by division.
 We need a new synthesis."
 date: "August 1, 2019"
+cover: ""
+link: "journal/a-new-synthesis"
 ---
-# A New Synthesis

-## The past century has been marked by division.
-We need a new synthesis.

 In the service of industrial models of social and political engineering, art and technology have been co-opted to participate in a military-industrial complex that is a synthesis of our worst human characteristics: greed and hatred.